Using and Interpreting ConceptsFinding and Discussing the Mean, M... | Channels for Pearson+

 Median

-The median is the middle value of a dataset when the values are arranged in ascending order.
+The median is the middle value of a dataset when the values are arranged in ascending or descending order.
 If there is an even number of observations, the median is the average of the two middle numbers.
-The median is a robust measure of central tendency, as it is not affected by outliers, making it a better representation of the center for skewed distributions.
+The median is particularly useful for understanding the center of a dataset that may contain outliers, as it is not affected by extreme values.

 Recommended video: